UNICEF-AFRILEARN/documentation/docs/contributing.md

 > When filing an issue, make sure to answer these five questions:
 >
-> 1. What version of Go are you using (go version)?
+> 1. What device are you using - mobile phone or laptop?

 > 2. What operating system and processor architecture are you using?